CarlG96/skeleton-smasher/README.md

     * Used for prototyping and making a rough outline of the main game webpage (the intro was not sufficiently complex enough to warrant a wireframe).

 * Font Awesome
-    * Scripts and Icons were used to
+    * Scripts and Icons were used to add icons to the Skeleton Smasher Intro page.

+* Google Fonts
+    * Used to style the fonts of the website.

+* GitHub
+    * Used for the repository and deployment of the website.

+* Gitpod
+    * Used for the development of the website.

 ## Testing
 * HTML Validator
     * When passed through the W3C HTML validator no errors were found on index.html or skeleton-smasher.html files.
 There were warnings about not using headings for some sections however I have chosen to ignore these warnings as they would negatively affect the look of the website and would only clutter the screenspace on smaller device sizes.